simon-wh/66-Days/Documentation/Design/Sprint 1/Prototyping Experiements.md

 We performed this prototyping experiment for two main reasons.

-- To specify the features that the client wants, to create
+- To specify the features that the client wants, which will help us create the requirements for the solution.
-- How we would implement the abstract ideas as actual pixels on a screen.
+- To test how we could implement the abstract ideas as actual pixels on a screen.